How to book

 District Authority records

 All records from district authorities 1835 to 1974 (collections: DA1-DA45) are held in our out-store and collected weekly.
 Please order anything which has a DA reference at least a week in advance of your visit.
+During November and December 2019, we are sorry that collections from our out-store may be delayed.
+Please give us as much notice as possible if you’d like to view anything with a DA reference.

 Occasionally, access to documents may be restricted if